This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 - Your permalink displays below the post title field as soon as you save or publish a new post.

 - You can manually change your permalink URL by editing the post-slug (see above).

 Learn how to set up and use permalinks in WordPress here:

 This feature displays a list of all registered authors on your site and lets you change the author of the post by selecting a new post author from the drop-down menu …

 Note: This section only displays on your post editing area if you have multiple authors on your site.

 Learn more about assigning different post authors in WordPress here:

 Next Step …

-Now that you know more about what the Post sections are, the next step is to learn how to actually create a WordPress post.
+Now that you have a better understanding of all what the WordPress Post features are, the next step is to actually create a new post in WordPress.

 This is the end of part 1 of this tutorial